 - To define themselves

-68 percent of participants reported sharing content to create an “idealized persona” of themselves.
-When you create content, consider whether your audience will be proud to share it.
+68 percent of participants reported they share content to create an “idealized persona” of themselves.
+So when you create content, consider whether your audience will be proud to share it.

 - To grow relationships

-People likes receive positive feedback and feeling valuable The New York Times found that “consumers enjoy more when they share content, and that audience enjoy the content more when content is shared with them so help your followers gain this feeling by creating informative content.
+People like to receive positive feedback and valuable feeling.
+The New York Times found that “consumers enjoy more when they share content, and that audience enjoy the content more when content is shared with them so help your followers gain this feeling by creating informative content.